-Pasta gets a bad rep sometimes but really, its appeal is obvious.
-Made from wheat flour and water, it’s full of energy, super quick and easy to make as well as being cheap.
+Pasta has something of a bad reputation but really, its appeal is obvious.
+Made from wheat flour and water, it’s quick and easy to cook as well as being affordable.

 With over 600 shapes of pasta in existence, the options are boundless.
 But which pasta goes with which sauce?
 Generally, there’s a method to the madness.
 For example, spaghetti Bolognese might be a hugely popular dish in the UK and Ireland, but it’s not exactly true to the authentic recipe and Italians would be much more inclined to reserve a heavy meat sauce for thicker strands of pasta, like tagliatelle and pappardelle.
 The more delicate and thin pasta shapes are reserved for lighter sauces.

 Get into shape

 Similar to a small version of ravioli, agnolotti is stuffed fresh pasta usually containing meat or vegetables.
 It is typical of the Piedmont region’s cuisine.
 Agnolotti, in various guises, has become a signature dish in Dublin’s award-winning Forest Avenue restaurant.
 It’s not to be missed.